Subdivisions - Process and time frames

 1. Submit a Formal Application

 You will need to submit a formal application to Council for resource consent to subdivide your property.
 It is strongly recommended that you engage a surveyor to submit an application on your behalf.
-The application needs to include a written report, and a plan showing the position of new boundaries, the area of new lots, and the location of existing buildings, see Subdivision Application Form 9 and Checklist [PDF, 1.7 MB] (note the checklist is relevant to the Hauraki area only) and Schedule 4 to the Resource Management Act (95 KB) for full requirements.
+The application needs to include a written report, and a plan showing the position of new boundaries, the area of new lots, and the location of existing buildings.
+For full requirements see:

 2. Processing of Application